WallarooLabs/wally/dagon/README.md

 * ```node-1:node-2```: creates an edge from node-1 to node-2
 * ```node-2:node-3,node-4```: creates an edge from node-2 to node-3 and an edge from node-2 to node-4

-Note that multi-output nodes are not currently supported by Buffy.
+Note that multi-output nodes are not currently supported.

-An individual node is configured with the following fields:
+An individual node can be configured with the following fields:
 * ```d```: destructive action performed by corresponding spike node
 * ```p```: probability that the action will be taken for any given packet